Louisiana vs. Marshall New Orleans Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Marshall Stats and Trends

-- The Thundering Herd covered the spread in their only game when underdogs by 5 points or more.
+- Marshall has played 12 games, with six wins against the spread.

-- Marshall's games this season have eclipsed the over/under six times in 12 opportunities (50%).
+- The Thundering Herd have been underdogs by 5.5 points or more once this season and covered the spread.

-- When Marshall records more than 18.3 points, it is 6-5 against the spread and 7-4 overall.
+- Marshall's games this year have hit the over six times in 12 opportunities (50%).

-- Marshall is 6-4 against the spread and 7-3 overall when the team piles up over 345.1 yards.
+- When Marshall puts up more than 18.3 points, it is 6-5 against the spread and 7-4 overall.

-- This season the Thundering Herd have turned the ball over 23 times, three more than the Ragin' Cajuns' takeaways (20).
+- Marshall is 6-4 against the spread and 7-3 overall when the team churns out over 345.1 yards.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.